kara-o/escaperoom/README.md

 <p align="center">
 <img src='./escaperoom-frontend/images/readme/screenshot3.png'>
 <br>
-<em>A recurring puzzle, use the clues to find your next puzzle location - drage the taxi there!</em>
+<em>A recurring puzzle, use the clues to find your next puzzle location - drag the taxi there!</em>
 </p>

 <p align="center">